Cuba denounces media blockade on success in fighting COVID-19

 On Thursday, Cuban experts exposed advances in the vaccination for COVID-19, when they appeared before representatives of the Pan American Health Organization.

-In a video conference held with experts from Senegal, they widely shared details about medical protocols as well as Cuban biotechnology products .
+In a videoconference, also held with experts from Senegal, they widely shared details about medical protocols as well as Cuban biotechnology products.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaper-login